home-assistant/custom-panel-starter-kit-react/README.md

 This project will help you get started with building a custom panel for Home Assistant using the React framework.

+## :rotating_light: DEPRECATED

+This repository is deprecated, unmaintained and archived.

 ## Getting started

 This guide expects NodeJS 8 or later and Yarn to be installed.